moishinetzer/little-emperors/README.md

 curl "localhost:5173/3?_data"
 ```

 Notice how all the hotels are being sent as a JSON response!
 This is the beauty of remix.
-Even using this to proxy to another API, e.g. Laravel 😉 allows you to use this as your central API hander if you want a single source of truth for all of your frontends, React, React Native, anything really.
+Even using this to proxy to another API, e.g. Laravel 😉 allows you to use this as your central API hander if you want a single source of truth for all of your frontends, React, React Native - anything really.

 ## Frontend